top of page

 ARR growth positioning

 The Page Builder tool is becoming Blueport’s flagship product in their new SaaS identity.
-As such, it has become a focal point of sales demos and generated exponential potential client interest, leading our sales forecast to estimate doubling our annual recurring revenue.
+As such, it has become a focal point of sales demos and generated exponential potential-client interest, leading our sales forecast to estimate doubling our annual recurring revenue.

 Let's Talk